doublemoulinet/Morrowind-Modular-Mod-Guide/CONSISTENCY.md

 Addresses the various lore and logic inconsistencies with the game, and can be considered the "vanilla-plus" content section of the guide.

 ## Expansion Integrations
-Better integrates the expansion content into the base game. *Early Transport to Mournhold* complements *Expansion Delay*'s changes to the Tribunal quest hook.
+Better integrates the expansion content into the base game.
->**Expansion Delay** is as close to essential as a mod can get.
-Don't skip it.
 1. [Early Transport to Mournhold](https://www.nexusmods.com/morrowind/mods/47985)
 1. [Expansion Delay](https://www.nexusmods.com/morrowind/mods/47588?)
 1. [Expansions Integrated](https://www.nexusmods.com/morrowind/mods/49232)
 	- Download the "Expansions Integrated (Sigourn Edit)" Main File
+>**Expansion Delay** is as close to essential as a mod can get.
+Don't skip it.

 ## Restored Content
 Restored or expanded vanilla content, including logic and consistency fixes for quests, trainers, merchants and other services.